-Bill Davison divides his time between Long Now Boston, Advocates, a social services non-profit in Framingham, MA where he has served on the Board of Directors for 12 years, and his studio at Western Avenue Studios in Lowell where he pursues photography and printmaking.
+Bill Davison divides his time between Long Now Boston and his studio at Western Avenue Studios in Lowell where he pursues photography and printmaking.
 For 35 years, he held various executive positions in the graphic arts industry including Scitex America, Presstek and various commercial printing operations.
 He also founded Point Balance, Inc. and Meta4 Imaging, both consulting groups serving digital image processing firms and printers.
 He received his degree in Philosophy from Haverford College.

-Grant Stephen: Executive Director, Clerk & Asst.
+Grant Stephen: President, Executive Director, Clerk, & Asst.
 Treasurer